netdata/netdata/collectors/python.d.plugin/elasticsearch/README.md

 3.  **Memory usage and garbace collection** charts:

-    -   JVM heap currently in use, committed
+    -   Java Virtual Machine (JVM) heap currently in use, committed
     -   Count of garbage collections
     -   Time spent on garbage collections